Example of what a slideshow looks like.

 Now you can repeat this process for a few slides, but make sure each slide is already selected under the specific slideshow.

 When you’re done, go back to the “Slideshows” page (see Screenshot of “Slideshows” on #3) and see “SlideNews” list or title that you created, under the table’s column, “Shortcode”(if you don’t know what this is, you can read about it here: “Shortcode”).
-Copy it then you can paste it anywhere on your post or page.
+Copy it then you can paste it in with a Shortcode block anywhere on your post or page.
 Once you pasted it, don’t forget it to save (update) it!

 I’m sure you noticed the basic transition animation when you click to go next/previous slide.
 Guess what?
 You can change it to display different effects and animation!
 When you’re on the Slideshows page, see the “Help” tab on top/right and click it to expand it (see Screenshot of “Slideshows” on #4).
 Then select “Transition Animation” and it will show you a list of different animation names that you can add to your shortcode, like this: